ochococo/OOD-Principles-In-Swift/README.md

 }

 // I'm the door.
-I have an encapsulated state and you can change it using methods. class Door : CanBeOpened,CanBeClosed {
+I have an encapsulated state and you can change it using methods. final class PodBayDoor : CanBeOpened, CanBeClosed {
     private var stateOpen = false

     func open() {